-US readies new Cuba sanctions as Biden meets Cuban-Americans
+US sets new Cuba sanctions as Biden meets Cuban-Americans

 Some U.S. leaders, including Florida Gov. Ron DeSantis, have said the White House should do something to maintain internet service in Cuba, including using balloons as Wi-Fi access points for the population.

-“The growing access to the internet on the island has been a true revolution that has allowed the population to communicate, organize protests and report abuses almost immediately — something that would have been impossible a few years ago,” he stold The Associated Press.

-Regarding the sanctions, Vivanco said their value is “mostly symbolic,” because it is not realistic to think that they alone will change the situation on the island.
-He said one way to stop human rights violations in Cuba is a “multilateral and coordinated condemnation,” along with moving toward a policy that puts an end to the current embargo.

-In addition to the internet, the Biden administration is considering proposals put forward by U.S. advocates of trade with Cuba that would restore ways for Cuban-Americans to send money to relatives on the island.
+The Biden administration is also considering proposals put forward by U.S. advocates of trade with Cuba that would restore ways for Cuban-Americans to send money to relatives on the island.

 Biden and others have rejected the outright restoration of remittances because of a percentage fee of the transaction paid to the government.
 But under one proposal being considered, the transfer agents would waive that fee until the end of the year, according to proponents.